No one likes a smelly dog. So, what do you do when you find yourself with a filthy, stinky dog and no pet shampoo on hand?

 Your pooch wouldn’t be the first animal to bathe in Dawn dish soap.
 Just like this soap is used by wildlife rescue organizations to clean crude oil from waterfowl and other animals, it can also safely and effectively remove buildup and dirt from your dog’s coat.

 Before you grab your bottle of dish soap from under the kitchen sink, make sure it’s free of fragrances and other harsh additives.
-While the original Dawn formula is safe, that doesn’t mean all dish soaps are okay to use on your pup.
+While the original Dawn formula is safe and can make a good dog shampoo substitute, that doesn’t mean all dish soaps are okay to use on your pup.

 You also shouldn’t use straight Dawn dish soap on your dog.
 Instead, you can create a simple mixture including: